3 Key Domains and 6 Segments to Noodle On For Success

 It’s also helpful to have a document to circulate to stakeholders that clarifies expectations and identifies the success criteria for the project.

-When we talk about the INITIATE portion of the project, which is the first of the five parts, we are talking about the process of building the project charter.
-Essentially you are getting ready for the project.
+When we talk about the INITIATE and RATIONALIZE step, it’s focus is essentially around the process of building the project charter.
+You’re getting ready for the project.

-This process touches just about all of the items of the project at a high-level; and that is appropriate as the knowledge about most areas is not detailed at this stage.
+This step touches just about all of the items of the project at a high-level; and that is appropriate as the knowledge about most areas is not detailed at this stage but you need to have enough of a high-level understanding of them just the same.

 If you want an overview of the INITIATE part of a project, there is a more comprehensive post here containing explanations and examples.

-Putting together a Project Charter can evoke some major personal resistance: you might think “this is not for me”, or “it’s too much paperwork!”
+Putting together a Project Charter can evoke some major personal resistance, and you may think “this is not for me”, or “it’s too much paperwork!”

 Try to think of Initiate as a checklist where you can dump your assumptions and affirm your perspective for what you expect out of the project.